Nonlinear phase synchronization and the role of spacing in shell models: Helical shell models and sync

 The SM3 class, displays a transition opposite to that of the GOY model (or SM1), showing a clear a reduction of the intermittency corrections as the inter-shell ratio $g$ is reduced.
 This makes SM3 suitable as a second example for investigating how the phase coherence change moving from an intermittent to a non-intermittent regime, but with an opposite dependence on $g$.

-The phase coherence in the two regimes is shown in Fig. \ref{fig:SM3-kuravsg}, where normalized PDFs of the global Kuramoto order parameter $R$, and the associated average phase $\Phi$ are presented, for the two inter shell spacing $g=1.2$ and $g=2$.
-A clear difference in the level of synchronization is observed, as the systems moves from intermittent to non intermittent behavior, which is manifested by a marked reduction in triadic phase coherence.
-The monofractal case exhibits a narrow distribution at low $R$ values, in contrast to the broader distribution of $g=2$ case, indicating how incoherent events dominate the system dynamics.
-At the same time, the PDF of the average triadic phase $\Phi$ appears broader as the coherence is lost, even though a clustering around $\pi/2$ can still be observed, sustaining a forward energy flux, on average.
+The phase coherence in the two regimes is shown in Fig. \ref{fig:SM3-kuravsg}, where normalized PDFs of the global Kuramoto order parameter $R$, and the associated average phase $\Phi$ are presented, for the two inter-shell spacing $g=1.2$ and $g=2$.
+A clear difference in the level of synchronization is observed, as the system moves from intermittent to non-intermittent behavior, which is manifested by a marked reduction in triadic phase coherence.
+The monofractal case exhibits a narrow distribution at low $R$ values, in contrast to the broader distribution of $g=2$ case, indicating that incoherent events dominate the dynamics.
+At the same time, the PDF of the average triadic phase $\Phi$ appears broader as the coherence is lost, even though a clustering around $\pi/2$ persist, which on average, continues to sustain a forward energy flux.

-In the bottom panels, we present the PDFs of the parameters that characterize local coherence, namely $R_{n}$ and $\Phi_{n}$, for the shells in the inertial range.
-The local level of phase coherence appear to be universal, i.e. independent of the scale within the inertial range.
-Moreover, the $g=2$ case displays a distribution of local coherence significantly different from that of the GOY model (presented in Fig. \ref{eq:kurloc}), also due to the differences in the definition of the local Kuramoto parameters in the two cases, even though both models show comparable levels of intermittency.
+In the bottom panels, we present the PDFs of the parameters quantifying local coherence, as defined in Eq. (\ref{eq:kurloc-1}), namely $R_{n}$ and $\Phi_{n}$, for shells within the inertial range.
+The local level of phase coherence appear to be universal, i.e. independent of the scale.
+Moreover, the $g=2$ case displays a distribution of local coherence significantly different from that of the GOY model (presented in Fig. \ref{fig:joint_pdfs-g2}), also due to the differences in the definition of the local Kuramoto parameters in the two cases, even though both models show comparable levels of intermittency.

-Notably, local coherence persist despite the loss of global synchronization as we can note comparing the PDFs of $R_{n}$ in the two cases $g=2$ and $g=1.2$.
+Notably, local coherence persists despite the loss of global synchronization as we can see by comparing the PDFs of $R_{n}$ in the two cases $g=2$ and $g=1.2$.
 When the inter-shell spacing is decreased the position of the maxima shifts slightly toward lower coherence levels, and only highly local coherent events ($R_{n}\simeq0,8$) are significantly less probable.
-In contrast, the statistic of the global coherence $\Phi$ show a marked difference with a predominance of incoherent events for $g=1.2$.
+In contrast, the statistics of both local and global mean triadic phase $\Phi$ show that the phase distribution is more coherent for larger inter-shell spacing.
 This statistical features are consistent with the observed temporal dynamics, characterized not by structures that travels over many shells but by events that involve neighboring scales.